SoftInstigate/restheart/README.md

 ## Full documentation

-For more information, read RESTHeart's [[documentation](http://restheart.org/docs/).
+For more information, read the [documentation](http://restheart.org/docs/).

 <hr></hr>